Geo3DSmart/IntDT/README.md

-# Int2sec: A Large-scale Roadside Dual-Lidar Dataset
+# IntDT: A Large-scale Roadside Dual-Lidar Dataset

-This is the official implementation of the Int2sec dataset, a large-scale roadside dual-lidar dataset.
+This is the official implementation of the IntDT dataset, a large-scale roadside dual-lidar dataset.

 ## Overview
 - [Data Download](#Data-Download)